-Non-Exempt Law Enforcement or Detention Employee: An employee in law enforcement or detention shall work in accordance with statute [29 CFR 553.230 subsection 7K](#)
+Non-Exempt Law Enforcement or Detention Employee: An employee in law enforcement or detention services whose overtime eligibility is recorded on a 28-day cycle in accordance with the FLSA.

-[29 C.F.R. § 553.211 \(a\) & \(f\)](#)
+29 C.F.R. § 553.211 (a) & (f)

 Employment Status Exemptions